Law is one of the most popular and esteemed career choices in India these days.

 India is a country with one of the highest litigation rates.
 Therefore, lawyers will never have to worry about income.

 One can get a stipend of Rs 5000 to Rs 40,000 depending upon the advocate one is associated with.
 A law graduate working with Legal Process Outsourcing can earn a monthly salary between Rs 20,000 to Rs 50,000.

 Law graduates can work in all the three domains of the Government; the Legislature, Executive and the Judiciary.
 Which is why they say that Law degree can open the doors to a variety of careers.

 The traditional career path after completion of the LLB course is to practice law in the court.
-But In order to practice Law in India, the Law graduates must qualify a Bar Exam.
+But In order to practice law in India, the Law graduates must qualify a Bar Exam.

 The Bar Council of India (BCI) is the regulatory body for Law education in India.
-BCI gives “Certificate of Practice” to the Law graduates.
+BCI gives a “Certificate of Practice” to the Law graduates.

-Litigation offers a wide range of employment opportunities in both the private and public sector.
+Litigation offers a wide range of employment opportunities in both the private and public sectors.
 One can either specialize in a particular field of law such as Taxation, Family, etc. or pursue appellate work, trial-level practice, civil litigation or criminal cases.

 Large corporate entities require in-house legal counsel, who can assist and advice on legal matters related to its business.
 An in-house counsel’s job is to draft, assess, scrutinize and negotiate contracts and handle legal disputes.
 He must ensure that all documents follow corporate laws.

 Multi-National Corporations, Private companies, Private Banks, etc. hire lawyers in-house.